 In some cases, our hands have exceptional dexterity, coordination, or skill that is an integral part of our livelihood and ability to earn income.
 A surgeon, for example, relies on hand dexterity and coordination to perform surgery and earns his or her living that way.
 A concert pianist relies on hand coordination and skill to play the piano.
 A dentist relies on skillful hands to clean out cavities and mold perfectly shaped teeth.
 In all of these cases, and in many more scenarios, the hands are an integral part to making a living.

-If your livelihood was dependent upon the exceptional dexterity, coordination, skill or strength of your hands and you are no longer able to perform the work that you once performed, then in addition to lost wages your San Diego hand injury lawyer may be able to obtain financial compensation for you for the reduced earning capacity due to your inability to perform the job that you previously performed.
+If your livelihood was dependent upon the exceptional dexterity, coordination, skill or strength of your hands and you are no longer able to perform the work that you once performed, then in addition to lost wages a broken hand lawyer may be able to obtain financial compensation for you for the reduced earning capacity due to your inability to perform the job that you previously performed.

-Contact Injury Law Group today to speak with a San Diego hand injury attorney and ensure that your legal rights are protected.
-We’ll fight for your legal rights, so that you can focus on recovering from your hand injuries.
+Contact Injury Law Group today to speak with a San Diego hand fracture attorney and ensure that your legal rights are protected.
+We’ll fight for your legal rights, so that you can focus on recovering from your broken hand injury.